Skip to main content

 3. Management-First Design

 The tool is often seen as more beneficial for management than developers.
 Features like leaderboards that rank engineers can erode trust and feel like surveillance.
+A Founder/CEO on Capterra noted it was "hard to drive adoption to engineering teams" because it targets management rather than developers.

 4. Learning Curve